BACKGROUND

 critical gaps

-Replace multiple analog gauges with a responsive, touch-enabled command center designed for real-world marine conditions.
+Multiple analog gauges created operational friction.
+The client needed to replace them with a responsive, touch-enabled command center designed for real-world marine conditions.

 THE CHALLENGES